Selecting Parallel In-domain Sentences for Neural Machine Translation Using Monolingual Texts: Experiments

 Table \ref{tab:DSoutput} shows an example of possible outputs for the proposed data selection algorithm given a monolingual in-domain query, where generated sentences were sorted from the highest score (top1) to the lowest one (top6).

-To show the effectiveness of our semantic search and ranking idea, we found the centroids~\footnote{The centroid is a multidimensional vector, calculated as the average of all other vectors.
-That is, it is a vector around which other vectors are distributed.} of selected sub-corpora, then compared them to the in-domain test sets' centroids.
+To show the effectiveness of our semantic search and ranking idea, we found the centroids of selected sub-corpora, then compared them to the in-domain test sets' centroids.
+The centroid is a multidimensional vector, calculated as the average of all other vectors.
+That is, it is a vector around which other vectors are distributed.
 Figure~\ref{fig:closeness} depicts a gradual drop of similarity score from top1 to top6 for both test sets.
 To increase the performance of in-domain translation in terms of diversity richness, each sub-corpus is combined with all preceding bitext data (like a stack).
 For instance, top6 comprises top5, top4, top3, top2, top1; top5 holds top4, top3, top2, top1 and so forth.
 In that way, that last corpus encompasses all in-domain sentences.